Before You Install

 Server Arrangement: Single or Cluster

-A single server is easier to set up, configure, and manage, but can limit your ability to scale your network monitoring quickly.
-Deploying multiple servers is more complicated, but you limit potential downtime and increase availability by having more than one server that can run the software and store the data.
-Select the standalone, single-server arrangements for smaller, simpler deployments.
+A single server is easier to set up, configure, and manage, but limits your ability to scale your network monitoring.
+Deploying multiple servers allows you to limit potential downtime and increase availability by having more than one server that can run the software and store the data.
+Select the standalone, single-server arrangement for smaller, simpler deployments.

-Select the high-availability cluster deployment for greater device support and high availability for your network.
-The clustering implementation comprises three servers: one master and two workers.
+The high-availability cluster deployment supports a greater number of switches and provides high availability for your network.
+The clustering implementation comprises three servers: one master and two workers nodes.
 NetQ supports high availability server-cluster deployments using a virtual IP address.
 Even if the master node fails, NetQ services remain operational.
 However, keep in mind that the master hosts the Kubernetes control plane so anything that requires connectivity with the Kubernetes cluster—such as upgrading NetQ or rescheduling pods to other workers if a worker goes down—will not work.

 During the installation process, you configure a virtual IP address that enables redundancy for the Kubernetes control plane.
 In this configuration, the majority of nodes must be operational for NetQ to function.
 For example, a three-node cluster can tolerate a one-node failure, but not a two-node failure.
 For more information, refer to the etcd documentation.